Overview

 You can enrich CSV data during import to ensure your outreach data is fresh and up-to-date.
 Follow the steps above to configure your enrichment settings before importing your file.
 Based on the settings you choose, Apollo enriches email and/or phone data for your imported contacts during the import process.

 If you didn't configure enrichment during import, you can also enrich CSV data after import.
-To do this:
+To configure enrichment during import:

 - Launch Apollo and click People.